For more general information, see our Tuberculosis page.

-- Show no symptoms and do not feel ill.
+- Do not feel ill.

-- Are not contagious.
+- Not contagious.

 - Usually have normal chest x-ray.

-- May have symptoms and feel ill.
+- May feel ill.

-- Have positive test results for TB.
+- Have positive TB test results.

-- Need treatment to become cured.
+- Need treatment to be cured.

 Providers must report any TB infection, latent or active.

 Report suspected cases immediately.
-Visit our Report Notifiable Conditions page, or call the 24-hour reporting line: (253) 798-6534.
+Visit our Report Notifiable Conditions page or call the 24-hour reporting line—(253) 798-6534.

-Resources for providers:
+Resources for providers

-- Guidelines for Preventing the Transmission of Mycobacterium tuberculosis in Health-Care Settings, 2005 (CDC)
+- Guidelines for preventing the transmission of Mycobacterium tuberculosis in healthcare settings—CDC, 2005

-- TB Elimination, Multi-drug resistant TB (MDR TB)
+- TB elimination, multi-drug resistant TB (MDR TB).